ArchiveBox/ArchiveBox/README.md

  (See defaults & more at the top of `config.py`)

-To tweak the outputted html index file's look and feel, just copy the files in `templates/` somewhere else and edit away.
-Use the two index config variables above to point the script to your new custom template files.
+To tweak the outputted html index file's look and feel, just edit the HTML files in `archiver/templates/`.

-The chrome/chromium dependency is _optional_ and only required for screenshots and PDF output, can be safely ignored if both of those are disabled.
+The chrome/chromium dependency is _optional_ and only required for screenshots, PDF, and DOM dump output, it can be safely ignored if those three methods are disabled.

 ## Publishing Your Archive